fommil/fpmortals/manuscript/under-review.md

 4. Test handlers can mock out the side-effecting parts of the system with trivial implementations, enabling a high level of test coverage for the business logic.
+5.  algebraic methods can be performed in parallel by taking their `Cartesian` product or traversing sequences, caveat emptor.